 What is A User Persona?

 A user persona is a fictional representation of your target audience.
 This includes their demographics, behaviours, motivations, and pain points.
-Knowing your target audience is essential for creating a successful product or service.
 Creating a user persona helps you prioritize what you build or how you develop your product.
-I was a commercial fashion campaign director and we’d usually capture good emotions like joy, happiness and friendship in our campaign photos.
-We did this because we intended to appeal to a certain class of customers who attached emotional significance to wearing clothes.

 1. Identify your ideal customer